Test-More/Test2-Harness/README.md

 being executed.
 All events are simply read from the log, and processed by the harness.

-You can change display options, and limit rendering/processing to specific test jobs from the run:
+You can change display options and limit rendering/processing to specific test jobs from the run:

     $ yath test-logs/2017-09-12~22:44:34~1505281474~25709.jsonl.bz2 -v 5 10